jawj/IKEv2-setup/README.md

   _Don't want to use your own domain name here?
 You could try using the reverse DNS name provided by your server host, or an automatic IP/DNS alias service such as [sslip.io](https://sslip.io/), [xip.io](http://xip.io), [nip.io](https://nip.io), [s.test.cab](https://s.test.cab), or [xip.lhjmmc.cn](https://xip.lhjmmc.cn/) (earlier versions of this script used an [sslip.io](https://sslip.io/) address by default).
 However, these options may fall foul of Let's Encrypt's per-domain rate limit of [50 certificates per week](https://letsencrypt.org/docs/rate-limits/).
 Note that ephemeral AWS domain names like `ec2-34-267-212-76.compute-1.amazonaws.com` [are not accepted by Let's Encrypt](https://community.letsencrypt.org/t/policy-forbids-issuing-for-name-on-amazon-ec2-domain/12692)._

 2. Start with a clean Ubuntu Server installation.
-The cheapest VPSs offered by Linode, OVH, vps.ag, Google, Hetzner and Vultr, and Scaleway's ARM64-2GB, have all been tested working.
+The cheapest VPSs offered by Linode, OVH, vps.ag, Google, AWS Lightsail, Hetzner and Vultr, and Scaleway's ARM64-2GB, have all been tested working.
 On Scaleway, unblock SMTP ports in the admin panel and *hard* reboot the server first, or your configuration email will not be delivered.
 On Vultr, port 25 may also be blocked, but you won't know, and the only way to fix it is to open a support ticket.

 3. Optionally, set up [key-based SSH authentication](https://help.ubuntu.com/community/SSH/OpenSSH/Keys) (alternatively, this may have been handled automatically by your server provider, or you may choose to stick with password-based authentication).
 This may require you to run some or all of the following commands, with appropriate substitutions, on the machine you're going to be logging in from: